bryonbaker/rhai-redis-demo/doc/demo-script.md

 ```
 Observe that the prompt changes to include ```ON-PREM```.
 This command created a terminal session with its own kubeconfig.
 This provides a visual clue as to which OpenShift cluster you are working with.

 There is a different environment setup script per cluster.
-This will allow you to have multiple logons to OpenShift clusters.
+This allows you to have multiple logons to OpenShift clusters.

-We will refer to this terminal as the ``` ON-PREM``` terminal.
+We refer to this terminal as the ``` ON-PREM``` terminal.

 2. Log onto the OpenShift local.
 3. Create a new project: